Prime minister: Origins

 The power of these ministers depended entirely on the personal favour of the monarch.
 Although managing the parliament was among the necessary skills of holding high office, they did not depend on a parliamentary majority for their power.
 Although there was a cabinet, it was appointed entirely by the monarch, and the monarch usually presided over its meetings.

-When the monarch grew tired of a first minister, he or she could be dismissed, or worse: Cromwell was executed and Clarendon driven into exile when they lost favour.
+The monarch could dismiss the minister at any time, or worse: Cromwell was executed and Clarendon driven into exile when they lost favour.
 Kings sometimes divided power equally between two or more ministers to prevent one minister from becoming too powerful.
 Late in Anne's reign, for example, the Tory ministers Harley and Viscount Bolingbroke shared power.